ProteinsWebTeam/interpro-docs/docs/browse.rst

 Clicking on a residue induces a zoom in effect and displays contacts with surrounding residues, clicking on the blank area around the structure zooms out.

-The protein accession and organism are displayed on the left hand side, togheter with links to the corresponding `AlphaFold <https://alphafold.ebi.ac.uk/>`_ and `UniProt <https://www.uniprot.org>`_ websites.
-The model confidence color scale, determined using the plDDT score, is also displayed, varying from dark blue (very high confidence) to orange (very low confidence).
+The protein accession and organism are displayed on the left hand side, together with links to the corresponding `AlphaFold <https://alphafold.ebi.ac.uk/>`_ and `UniProt <https://www.uniprot.org>`_ websites.
+The model confidence colour scale, determined using the plDDT score, is also displayed, varying from dark blue (very high confidence) to orange (very low confidence).

 The data can be downloaded in PDB or mmCIF format, by clicking on the corresponding buttons below the 3D viewer.